 While many people enjoy cooking for themselves and others during the holidays, some might not be able to this Thanksgiving in Seattle.
 Fortunately, plenty of restaurants in the area will be open on Thanksgiving Day and during the parade and serving up traditional and contemporary meals to locals and tourists alike.

 Going out on Thanksgiving can mean a casual, affordable meal, or an extravagant, multi-course feast by candlelight.
-Whether you want your turkey, mashed potatoes, and a green bean casserole or an entirely vegan meal, Seattle's restaurants are diverse enough to accommodate any dietary needs and tastes—and there are many restaurants open on Thanksgiving.
+Whether you want something upscale: or your turkey, mashed potatoes, and green bean casserole; or an entirely vegan meal, Seattle's restaurants are diverse enough to accommodate any dietary needs and tastes—and there are many restaurants open on Thanksgiving.

 Address709 N 35th St, Seattle, WA 98103-8802, USA

-Nestled in Seattle's Fremont neighborhood, Agrodolce is a Southern Italy and Sicily-inspired trattoria and one of three restaurants owned by Maria Hines, the 2009 winner of the James Beard Award for Best Chef Northwest.
-Each year for Thanksgiving, Agrodolce puts an Italian spin on the traditional turkey dinner and offers up a six-plate family-style feast to share.
+Nestled in Seattle's Fremont neighborhood, Agrodolce is a Southern Italy and Sicily-inspired trattoria and founded by chef Maria Hines, the 2009 winner of the James Beard Award for Best Chef Northwest (however, Hines sold Agrodulce to her executive chef in 2019).
+Each year for Thanksgiving, Agrodolce puts an Italian spin on the traditional turkey dinner and offers up a grand family-style pre-fixe feast to share.

 Address112th Ave SE, Bellevue, WA 98004, USA

-With two locations near Seattle—one in the Bellevue Hilton Hotel and the other in Tukwila, Washington—Basil's Kitchen is a great option for a Mediterranean escape this Thanksgiving.
-Both locations will be offering up a buffet of traditional favorites alongside seafood delicacies this year.
+Located in Tukwila, Basil's Kitchen is a great option for a Mediterranean escape this Thanksgiving.
+The restaurant will be offering up a buffet of traditional favorites, seafood, carved meats, and a delightful array of desserts.

-The Bellevue Basil's Kitchen buffet will be served on November 22, 2018, from noon to 5:30 p.m., and pianist Mike Mansour will be playing music throughout the event.
-Service will include a bread and soup station; a selection of cold cuts including cured meats, assorted cheese, salmon, salads, and seasonal fruits; a carving station with honey dijon ham, orange bourbon chutney, prime rib, herb roasted turkey breast, cranberry relish, and traditional turkey gravy; a bar full of savory sides; a kids corner with popcorn shrimp, chicken tenders, pizza, and a chocolate dipping station; and a dessert bar with an assortment of pies, puddings, and apple crips.
+The Bellevue Basil's Kitchen buffet will be served from 10:30 a.m. to 4 p.m.
+Service will include a selection of salads and Mediterranean foods; a carving station with prime rib, apple cider brined turkey breast, cranberry relish, and giblet gravy; a bar full of savory sides; and a dessert bar with an assortment of pies, puddings, and other delights (including pumpkin pie).

 Address1301 4th Ave, Seattle, WA 98101, USA

-With three locations in the Seattle area to choose from, Daniel's Broiler Steak & Seafood is a great option for your Thanksgiving meal this year.
+With four locations in the Seattle area to choose from, Daniel's Broiler Steak & Seafood is a great option for your Thanksgiving meal this year.

-Daniel's Broiler Lake Union (809 Fairview Avenue North) and Daniel's Broiler Leschi (200 Lake Washington Boulevard) are located on opposite sides of Seattle while Daniel's Broiler Bellevue (10500 Northeast 8th Street) is located on the shores of Lake Washington, offering stunning views of the city skyline from the 21st floor of the Bank of America building at Bellevue Place.
+Daniel's Broiler Lake Union (809 Fairview Avenue North), Daniel's Broiler Leschi (200 Lake Washington Boulevard), and the downtown location at 808 Howell Street are all in Seattle Seattle, while Daniel's Broiler Bellevue (10500 Northeast 8th Street) is located on the shores of Lake Washington, offering stunning views of the city skyline from the 21st floor of the Bank of America building at Bellevue Place.

-All three locations will be offering four-course dinners featuring an autumn relish tray, clam chowder, bay shrimp salad, kale protein salad, fresh seasonal vegetables, roast turkey, USDA Prime Rib, maple pork roast, Wild King salmon, plant-based ravioli, and a choice of the Broiler's famous premium USDA Prime Steaks.
+Three locations will offer four-course dinners for $60 per person, which offers each person the ability to choose an entree (roast turkey, prime rib, maple pork roast, wild king salmon or plant-based ravioli).
 For dessert, guests will have their choice of vanilla bean crème brûlée, chocolate raspberry charlotte, traditional pumpkin pie, or a double scoop of Olympic ice cream or sorbet.

-Although Wild Ginger has three locations in the Seattle area, only one will be open on Thanksgiving Day in 2018.
-If you're looking for an Asian-inspired holiday meal this year, you can head to Wild Ginger Downtown on Thanksgiving Day where they'll be serving up all their regular menu items alongside Asian-spiced dishes.
+If you're looking for an Asian-inspired holiday meal this year, you can head to Wild Ginger in downtown Seattle on Thanksgiving Day where they'll be serving up all their regular menu items alongside Thanksgiving favorites with delicious Wild Ginger flare.